 - Cognitive problems

-Fortunately, your brain can recover these functions to some degree after stroke through the phenomenon of neuroplasticity.
+These effects can range in intensity from mild to severe, depending on the severity of the stroke.
+Fortunately, the brain can fully or partially recover these functions after stroke through the phenomenon of neuroplasticity.

 Neuroplasticity refers to the brain’s ability to reorganize neurons in response to learning or experience.
 While neuroplasticity is constantly occurring in the brain, there are times when its effects are enhanced.

-Your brain is composed of over 100 trillion neural connections.
-These connections are pathways in your brain that retrieve and store information.
+The brain is composed of billions of neurons, each of which are connected to up to 10,000 other neurons.
+This results in a network of over 100 trillion neural connections.
+These connections are pathways in the brain that retrieve and store information.

 When a stroke occurs, part of the brain becomes damaged and many of these connections are destroyed.
-That is why many patients struggle with mobility after a stroke, for example; because the neural connections that control movement have been compromised.
+The loss of these neural connections results in lost functions.
+For example, when the neural connections involved in movement have been compromised, survivors may experience mobility challenges.

-However, through neuroplasticity, the brain can form new neural pathways.
+However, the damage does not have to result in permanent functional impairments.
+Through neuroplasticity, the brain can form new neural pathways.
 It can even transfer functions that were once held in damaged parts of the brain to new, healthy areas.
+This process allows survivors to recover lost functions after stroke.

 Activating Neuroplasticity Through Repetition

 In the past, scientists believed that the adult brain was static.
 This meant that, after a certain point in development, the brain could no longer adapt to change.

 Today, however, research shows that the brain is always in a flexible state, even in old age.
-This flexible state is called plasticity.
+This flexible state can be referred to as the brain’s plasticity.